bhood4/katacoda-scenarios/tf101/quiz.md

 >>Q4: With respect to providers in terraform: <<
-( ) you can only use a single provider in your project and can only manage docker resourcest ( ) you can use a limited list of providers to manage various IaaS, PaaS, and SaaS, but only one per project ( ) you can use multiple stadard providers in the same project to manage various IaaS, PaaS, and SaaS, but only one provider per project
+( ) you can only use a single provider in your project and can only manage docker resourcest ( ) you can use a limited list of providers to manage various IaaS, PaaS, and SaaS, but only one per project ( ) you can use multiple standard providers in the same project to manage various IaaS, PaaS, and SaaS, but only one provider per project
 ( ) you can use multiple standard or custom providers in the same project, and even have mulitple instances of a single provider per project